The discontinuous Galerkin method for the Oseen eigenvalue problem: The DG approximation and its a priori error estimate

-Using standard techniques (see Section VI.4 in \cite{Brezzi1991})), by the projection operator $\Pi_{h}$, we can prove the following $\inf$-$\sup$ condition holds. \begin{lemma} There exists a constant $\alpha>0$ independent of $h$ such that the following discrete inf-sup condition holds
+The following lemma is classical, with a standard proof argument (see Section VI.4 in \cite{Brezzi1991} and Proposition 10 in \cite{Hansbo2002}); for the convenience of readers, we present the proof for the complex space $\mathbb{X}_{h}\times \mathbb{W}_{h}$ and in $\mathbb{R}^{d}$. \begin{lemma} There exists a constant $\alpha>0$ independent of $h$ such that the following discrete inf-sup condition holds

 \end{lemma} {\bf Proof.} The following commuting property holds (\cite{Nedelec1986}):

 In addition, the following bound holds:

 From \cite{Acosta2006}, $\forall p_{h}\in \mathbb{W}_{h}$, there exists a $\mathbf{v}\in [H_{0}^{1}(\Omega)]^{d}$, such that